The Hunt (2012 film): Plot

 Marcus runs away from his mother to be with Lucas.
-After a trip to the grocery store, where he is told that neither he nor his father are welcome anymore, he sees Lucas being arrested by the police.
-Locked out of the house, Marcus goes to ask Theo for a spare key and ends up fighting with several adults for confronting Klara and asking why she lied about his father.
-He is taken in by Bruun, one of Lucas' friends, who believes Lucas is innocent.
-Bruun tells Marcus that Lucas has a hearing in the morning and he is hopeful the case against Lucas will be dropped, since he has heard that all of the children's accounts of their abuse mention the same details of the basement of Lucas' house, which does not have a basement.
+After a trip to the grocery store, where he is told that neither he nor his father are welcome, he sees Lucas being arrested by the police.
+Locked out of the house, Marcus goes to ask Theo for a spare key but ends up fighting with several adults for confronting Klara, having asked why she lied about his father.
+He is taken in by Bruun, one of Lucas' friends who believes him to be innocent.
+Bruun tells Marcus that Lucas has a hearing in the morning and he is hopeful the case against him will be dropped, since he has heard that the fabricated accounts of many children mention a "basement" in Lucas' house, which does not have one.

-Lucas is released from custody, but someone kills his dog and throws a large stone through his window, so he sends Marcus back to his ex-wife and buries Fanny.
-On Christmas Eve, the staff of the grocery store beat him up and throw him out; however, he returns and headbutts the butcher to get his groceries back and buy them.
-Theo and his wife see Lucas limp out of the store bleeding from his head, and Lucas later notices them whispering during the Christmas church service.
-Lucas attacks Theo in front of the congregation and challenges him to look in his eyes for a sign he is lying about his innocence, since Theo had previously stated he can always tell when Lucas is lying.
-Lucas is escorted out of the church.
-When Theo visits Klara in her bedroom that night, she reaffirms that Lucas did not do anything bad to her.
-Theo brings Lucas food and alcohol, and the two men sit together and talk.
+Lucas is released from custody and reunites with Marcus.
+An unseen man murders Lucas' dog, Fanny, and throws a large stone through his window.
+Lucas sends Marcus back to his ex-wife for his safety and buries his dog.
+While shopping for groceries on Christmas Eve, the staff assault Lucas and throw him out; however, the latter returns and headbutts the butcher to get his groceries back.
+Theo and his wife notice Lucas limp out of the store, bleeding from his head.
+During a Christmas church service, Lucas attacks Theo in front of the congregation and challenges him to look in his eyes for a sign he is lying about his innocence; Theo had previously stated he "could always tell" if Lucas was lying.
+When Theo visits Klara in her bedroom that night, she admits that Lucas did not do anything bad to her.
+Theo then brings Lucas food and alcohol, as the two men sit together and talk.

-By the next fall, tensions in the community have lessened, Lucas' friends greet him again as before, and he and Nadja have gotten back together.
+By the next fall, tensions in the community seem all but gone, Lucas's friends greet him as before, and he and Nadja have reconciled.
 Marcus receives his first rifle at a ceremony at Bruun's house.
-Afterwards Lucas and Klara reunite, and he carries her in his arms so she doesn't have to step on cracks.
-The adult men go hunting on the surrounding estate.
-When Lucas is by himself, a bullet barely misses him and hits a tree.
+Afterwards, Lucas and Klara reunite and he carries her in his arms so she can avoid stepping on cracks.
+The adult men go hunting on the surrounding estate; when Lucas is by himself, a bullet barely misses him and hits a tree.
 He turns and watches as the shooter, silhouetted against the sun, reloads his rifle and points it at Lucas for a moment before fleeing.
-Lucas stands next to the bullet hole in silence, and the film ends.
+Lucas, shaken, stands in silence.